 Physician assistant master's degree programs prepare students for a wide range of employment options in medicine, including positions in hospitals, doctor's offices and community health clinics.
 Program specializations can include pediatrics, occupational medicine and other specialties.
 Didactic coursework may be available online at some schools.
 Regardless of the field in which a student earned their degree, most institutions require certain prerequisite courses to enter the program, such as several credit-hours of chemistry, biology and medical terminology.

 The curriculum of most physician assistant master's degrees involves a combination of medical coursework and hands-on clinical experience.
 Below are some of the topics that may be included in the curriculum of such a degree program:

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, (www.bls.gov), the employment of physician assistants is expected to grow by 30% between 2010 and 2020.
-The BLS also states that, as of May 2012, the median annual wage for physician assistants was $90,930.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of physician assistants is expected to grow by 30% between 2014 and 2024, a rate which is much higher than average.
+The BLS also states that, as of May 2015, the mean annual wage for physician assistants was $99,270.

 Continuing Education Info